Reading At all saints

 In school we follow the Oxford Reading Tree reading scheme but also supplement this with other schemes, This helps young children learn key words which they will see and use often.
 It also introduces them to familiar characters which they will follow through a range of stories.
 As pupils become confident in their reading they will then be provided with a large range of books from other publishers.
 Our reading scheme provides a wide range of high quality reading books, which include poems, stories and information texts.
 Our guided reading scheme follows the national coloured book banding system and includes a range of books from many different publishers including Oxford University Press and Rigby Star.

 If you would like to know more about our reading scheme or how you can help at home please call into school and speak to your child’s class teacher.

 In the Early Years Foundation Stage and Key Stage One phonics is taught following Letters and Sounds.
 Letters and Sounds begins in nursery with phase 1, which involves listening to and matching sounds including everyday sounds within the environment.
 This then moves onto phase 2 which introduces the letter sounds and names of the alphabet.
 At this phase pupils are taught how to blend and segment sounds within words.
 Once pupils are confident with the letters and sounds of the alphabet they will be introduced to more complex sounds for example digraphs and trigraphs.
 A digraph is a single sound, or phoneme, which is represented by two letters and a trigraph consists of three letters.

-As pupils progress into Year 2, spelling continues to be taught using Letters and Sounds and 'Support for Spelling.'
+As pupils progress into Year 2, spelling continues to be taught using Letters and Sounds guidance.
 Throughout school, pupils will be given spellings to learn at home on a weekly basis as part of their homework.